gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "But you could have said."

 Razi spread his hands.  "*La*, there is always much that could be said, and is not.
-And much that is said, that---"
+And much that is said, that–"

 The captain waved him into silence.
 "Don't get philosophical on me.
 Mind telling me what it is between you two?"

 "He tried to kill my previous apprentice," Razi said calmly.
 "It is